vibe-code-inc/pm-board-experiment/src/features/project_board/task_column.specs.md

 - Column should support keyboard navigation
 - Column should render TaskCard components for each task in the column
 - Column should not manage global drag-and-drop state (delegated to parent ProjectBoard)
+- Column should present task cards with appropriate edit button functionality
+- Column should ensure placeholders match the dimensions of dragged cards
+- Column should support exact positioning of cards between other cards

 ## Component Structure
 ```typescript